guettli/programming-guidelines/README.md

 -   Durability

 Database transactions are atomic.
-If the transaction was successful, then it is \*D\*urable.
+If the transaction was successful, then it is **D**urable.

-Imagine you have one outer-transaction, and two inner transaction.
+Imagine you have one outer-transaction and two inner transactions.

 1. Transaction OUTER starts
 2. Transaction INNER1 starts